cashmusic/platform/README.md

-#Seed#
+#CASH Music Platform / DIY#
-Seed is very much still a work in progress in it's pre-release lifecycle.
+The CASH Platform is very much still a work in progress in it's pre-release lifecycle.

-Seed is a locally-installable API intended to work in a request/response model similar to a REST implementation and handle complex functionality around the marketing, promotion, and sale of music on an artist's site.
+The DIY version of the CASH platform is a locally-installable API intended to work in a request/response model similar to a REST implementation and handle complex functionality around the marketing, promotion, and sale of music on an artist's site.
 It is designed to work as a freestanding API or integrated with publishing and CMS systems like